-SSW should also make efforts to avoid moving youth from one ILP program to another one in the same locale.
+SSW should also make efforts to avoid moving youth from one independent living program (ILP) program to another one in the same locale.
 SSW should work with program staff to address issues and involve the PCC liaison in central office if needed.

 For youth placed in scattered site apartment settings, program staff and youth will complete a walk-through of the unit upon move in and exit.
 The cost of repair to the unit for any damages caused by the youth may be recouped from the youth’s savings, up to five hundred dollars ($500).

-Within thirty (30) days of exiting the program, program staff must provide the youth their savings.
+Within thirty (30) calendar days of exiting the program, program staff must provide the youth their savings.

 Youth requesting to return to care:

-An eligible youth who aged out of care at eighteen (18) years old, is allowed to request his/her commitment to the cabinet prior to attaining nineteen (19) years of age.
-This reinstatement will allow the youth to be committed to the cabinet until the age of twenty-one (21) and to receive transitional living support.
+An eligible youth who has transitioned out of care at age eighteen (18), is allowed to request his/her commitment to the Cabinet be reinstated prior to attaining age nineteen (19).
+This reinstatement will allow the youth to be committed to the Cabinet until the age of twenty-one (21) and to receive transitional living support.
 The following applies when a youth requests that commitment to the Cabinet be reinstated: